 Total dimension: 503,4 x 52,8 x 10 cm.
 Handcrafted white oak boxes, 36 black & white photographs taken in North Korea in 1951 and 2015.
 Printed on inkjet screen film, inserted between a transparent and a red acrylic sheet, LED lights, electrical cords.

 Apertures |Specters | Rifts engages borders both as ‘apertures’, ‘specters’, and ‘rifts’ by invoking unrealized aspirations for peace while considering the durationality of the division of Korea, and the red cold war filter that continues to permeate perceptions of North Korea.

 Placed inside the triptych light box behind a red acrylic sheet are a series of juxtaposed photographs of North Korea.
-Half are taken by an international women´s delegation in 1951 at the height of the Korean War while the other half are taken by the artist herself when she went to North Korea and crossed the DMZ into South Korea as part of an international women´s delegation in 2015.
-At a distance, the light box resembles an abstract border and the photographs inside are not discernable.
+Half are taken by an international women´s delegation in 1951 at the height of the Korean War while the other half are taken by the artist when she went to North Korea and crossed the DMZ into South Korea as part of an international women´s delegation in 2015.
+At a distance, the light box resembles an abstract border and the photographs inside are not discernible.
 In order to interact with the images, one has to move into close proximity and become enmeshed in the red glow emanating from the light box, which intimates a shifting aperture: moving closer to it, one´s eyes have to readjust to the changing lighting conditions.

 The participants of Women Cross DMZ.

 Realized with support from Leeum Samsung Museum of Art and The Danish Arts Council.